Shhaan/Netflix-React/README.md

-This is my first react project without a actual server but the data are dynamic wich i fetch from tmbd.
+This is my first react project without an actual server but the data are dynamic which I fetch from tmbd.